 Some other things that must be kept in mind are

-- A candidate can give the CAT exam as many times as possible, and there is no restriction on the attempts.
+- A candidate can take the Common Admission Test as many times as possible, and there is no restriction on the attempts.

 - There is no such upper or lower age limit, and the candidates need to be graduates.

 Knowledge of exam pattern is the first step of knowing how to prepare for the CAT exam.
-CAT exam is a computer-based test consisting of three sections.
-The CAT exam structure includes –
+The exam is a computer-based test consisting of three sections.
+The CAT 2021 exam pattern includes –

 - Verbal and Reading Comprehension (VARC)